-Fraxel® Laser treatment is effective for treating a wide variety of skin problems: the lines and wrinkles that happen with the ageing, scars, pigmentation, sun damage and actinic keratosis.
-Unlike CO2 lasers which target a large surface area at once, Fraxel repairs and resurfaces your skin fractionally, leaving normal/healthy skin in between the ablated areas.
+Fraxel® laser treatment is effective for treating a wide variety of skin problems: the lines and wrinkles that happen with ageing, scars, pigmentation, sun damage and actinic keratosis.
+Unlike CO2 lasers – which target a large surface area at once – Fraxel repairs and resurfaces your skin fractionally, leaving normal, healthy skin in between the ablated areas.
 This allows for more rapid healing and lower risk.

 Contact us now to book an appointment or to answer any questions you may have.
-Read on to see before an after photographs, and this amazing technology explained…
+Read on to see “before” and “after” photographs, and this amazing technology explained…

 A unique approach to repairing aged, scarred or sun-damaged skin – pixel by pixel, spot by spot.

-Think of your skin as a family portrait or digital photograph in need of high quality restoration or touch up.
-Just as a damaged painting is delicately restored one small area at a time, or a photographic image is altered, pixel by pixel, Fraxel Laser Treatment improves your appearance by affecting only a fraction of your skin at a time with thousands of tiny microscopic laser spots.
+Think of your skin as a family portrait or digital photograph in need of high quality restoration or touching up.
+Just as a damaged painting is delicately restored one small area at a time – or a photographic image is altered pixel by pixel – Fraxel laser treatment improves your appearance by affecting only a fraction of your skin at a time with thousands of tiny microscopic laser spots.

 The technology behind Fraxel treatment is as revolutionary as the results in can deliver.
 Unlike other laser treatments, Fraxel treatment is able to precisely treat thousands of microscopic areas of skin, using pinpoint laser beams that penetrate beneath the skin’s surface to eliminate old, damaged skin cells.

 Fraxel treatment stimulates the body’s own natural healing process which replaces damaged skin with fresh, glowing healthy skin.